 It is very important to understand that the California Energy Code and the California Green Building Code do not specifically reference any industry commissioning standards.
 The code language simply lists specific tasks that must be performed.
 Why is this important?

-There are several industry commissioning standards such as LEED, GSA, the Building Commissioning Association and the AABC Commissioning Group.
+There are several industry commissioning standards such as LEED, GSA and the Building Commissioning Association.
 However, none of these standards are referenced in the California Building Code

 At CalGreen Energy Services we frequently hear of one of the above standards being used as the commissioning guideline for a project.
 If one of the above standards are used, the requirements may be more extensive than required by code.
 Applying a higher standard than required by the code will end up costing the project in time and money.

 If you are looking for a CxA for your project, ensure they are basing their fees on the specific code requirements, and no more.
 While commissioning to a higher standard may be beneficial to certain projects that have budgeted accordingly, it is not necessary for most projects in California.